-(1) Hold the hose

-the guard, keeping

-behind the nozzle and

-lever pushed forward

-with the handle at 12

-the nozzle over the

-and turn the lever a

-o'clock position.
-Locate

-lugs on the filler valve

-quarter turn clockwise
+(1) Hold the hose behind the nozzle and the guard, keeping lever pushed forward with the handle at 12 o'clock position.
+Locate the nozzle over the lugs on the filler valve and turn the lever a quarter turn clockwise to lock.

+CAUTION: From this moment onwards ensure hands are away from the nozzle barrel.